-Producing an average of 22 million gallons per day, Lafayette Utilities System (LUS) has provided safe, clean drinking water for more than 100 years.
+Producing an average of 22 million gallons per day, Lafayette Utilities System (LUS) has provided safe, clean drinking water for 125 years.
 We have always strived to plan and execute leading strategies and technologies to bring our customers quality drinking water.